 Tests

-• RMR – Resting Metabolic Rate – This can be done at a local facility to determine how many calories you burn per day doing nothing.
-Check the same places that do V02 Max as the machines are the same.
+- RMR – Resting Metabolic Rate – This can be done at a local facility to determine how many calories you burn per day doing nothing.
+Check the same places that do V02 Max.
+It’s often the same machine.

 Conclusion